Dorchester, Boston: Annexation to Boston

-In 1895, Frederick Law Olmsted, architect of the Boston Public Garden/Emerald Necklace and Central Park in New York City, was commissioned to create Dorchester Park.
+In 1895, Frederick Law Olmsted, architect of the Boston Public Garden/Emerald Necklace in Boston and Central Park in New York City, was commissioned to create Dorchester Park.
 It was intended as an urban forest for the residents of a growing Dorchester.

 In 1904, the Dorchester Historical Society incorporated "Dorchester Day", which commemorated the settlement of Dorchester in 1630.
 Celebrated annually, Dorchester Day is a tableau of community events, highlighted by such activities as the Landing Day Observance, the Dorchester Day Parade along Dorchester Avenue the first Sunday in June, and the Community Banquet.

 Turn of the 20th century

 During the late 19th and early 20th centuries, Dorchester was a site for community activism related to diverse issues.
 The first racially integrated neighborhood developed on Jones Hill.
 One of the residents of that neighborhood, William Monroe Trotter, with W.E.B.
 Du Bois, helped to found the Niagara Movement, the precursor of the National Association for the Advancement of Colored People.
 Many leading suffragettes also lived in Dorchester, including Lucy Stone.

-In the early 20th century, Dorchester received numerous Catholic immigrants from a variety of nations, such as Ireland, French Canada, Poland, and Italy, as well as mostly Protestant African Americans from the South who were part of the Great Migration to northern industrial cities.
+In the early 20th century, Dorchester received numerous Catholic immigrants from a variety of nations, such as Ireland, French Canada, Italy, and Poland.
+In addition, it was a destination for thousands of mostly Protestant African Americans from the South who were making the Great Migration to northern industrial cities for work opportunities and to escape Jim Crow violence.
 Numerous three-decker apartment buildings were built in Dorchester to house the many industrial workers.